-You can carry a folding bike for free on all regional trains in Italy, with a maximum size of 80x110x40.
+Yes, you can carry a folding bike for free on all regional trains in Italy, with a maximum size of 80x110x40 cm.
 The bicycle must be folded and stored in a bag.

-All refunds must be requested no later than 11.59 pm on the day before the date indicated on the ticket.
+All refunds must be requested no later than 23:59 on the day before the date indicated on the ticket.
 It can be requested at any ticket office.
-If you have an electronic ticket purchased with Trainline, you can contact our customer service team, who will be happy to help.
+If you have an electronic ticket purchased with us, you can contact our customer service team, who will be happy to help.

 In case there’s a strike on the regional line, essential services will be guaranteed during the Fascia Protetta – or Protected Time Slot – from 06:00 to 09:00 and from 18:00 to 21:00 on weekdays.
 Some long-distance trains or airport transfers are usually guaranteed, on weekdays and on public holidays.